-Beta · For UK planning consultants and architects
+For UK planning consultants and architects

-PAI · ChatSearching · 3 sources
+PAI · ChatReading 3 decisions

 P

 Three recent decisions allowed conversion in the Green Belt where very special circumstances were accepted.
-The strongest precedent is Case 3245678 — the Inspector found that economic re-use of a redundant agricultural building outweighed harm to openness, given the building's sound condition.
+The strongest precedent is Case 3245678.
+The Inspector found that economic re-use of a redundant agricultural building outweighed harm to openness, given the building's sound condition.

 See also Case 3198104 for a similar grain store conversion in West Berkshire.

-AutoUpdated continuously from PINS
+LiveUpdated continuously from PINS

 Trust

-Cited, so you can check.
+Cited, so you can stand behind it.

 PAI · Chat